themes in horror movies

 Chaos and Disruption

-This theme can play out as characters become overwhelmed by unpredictable situations and struggle to find stability in an ever-changing environment.
+The theme of chaos and disruption can play out as characters become overwhelmed by unpredictable situations and struggle to find stability in an ever-changing environment.

 This usually takes the form of a strange or unexplainable event that disrupts the status quo and throws people’s lives into chaos.
 It is also commonly used to show the fragility of civilization and how quickly an unexpected force can destroy it.

-Many classic horror films have focused on people attempting to survive some form of chaos or disruption, be it supernatural forces, mysterious cults, or a pandemic.
+Many classic horror films have focused on people attempting to survive chaos or disruption, such as supernatural forces, mysterious cults, or a pandemic.

 It’s part of why we watch these films: to understand how someone like you or me might react in such a chaotic and dangerous situation.